sapieneptus/bioinformatics_demo/README.md

 ## Not Implemented/TODO
- **Not thoroughly tested outside of Chrome (however, if the dependencies were truthful about their support, it should work well in anything newer than IE9)**
+ **Not thoroughly tested outside of Chrome (however, if the dependencies were truthful about their support, it should work well in anything newer than IE9)** If you are getting erros when trying to use it, try going to `http://localhost:8000/admin` and logging in with superuser credentials in order to refresh your browser's CSRF cookie.

  All of the front end to manipulate Workflows directly is not implemented.
 My approach would be to factor much of the existing front end components into partials and reuse a lot of the same UI for the workflow CRUD interface.